Razyapoo/KGBClusteringDocumentation/clustering.md

 <h3 id="current-hierarchical-level-glossary">Current hierarchical level</h3> //TODO add to text

-> A current hierarchical level is the deepest [hierarchical level](#hierarchical-level) shown in the graph area.
+> A current hierarchical level is the deepest [hierarchical level](#hierarchical-level-glossary) shown in the graph area.

 When you zoom in, at some point the "*grouping of clusters*" algorithm collapses the nodes into their parents and increases the current hierarchical level by 1, and when you zoom out, it generalizes the child nodes to the parent nodes and therefore shows less detail on the graph area (current hierarchical level decreases).

+The *globalHierarchyDepth* attribute value indicates the current hierarchical level.